-DOE agrees that a proposed designation of RODs for OUS

-(OUS), including, as appropriate, OUS carved out from previouslyidentified Potential OUS, shall be included in its annual Site for the Site, annually, in accordance with Section XVIII (Site Management, Timetables and Deadlines, Budget Planning and Execution, Cost and Productivity Savings) of this Agreement, or as appropriate to support a bias for early response actions, as described in Section XIV.B of this Agreement.
-OUs may incorporate other OUs for which remedies have already been selected in a ROD, where appropriate (i.e., Comprehensive Site OU, RODs containing final remedy decisions following Interim RAs) to ensure that multiple remedies continue to be protective of human health and the environment.
+DOE agrees that a proposed designation of RODs for OUs (OUs), including, as appropriate, OUs carved out from previouslyidentified Potential OUs, shall be included in its annual Site Management Plan.
+The Parties shall make selections of the OUs for the Site, annually, in accordance with Section XVIII (Site Management, Timetables and Deadlines, Budget Planning and Execution, Cost and Productivity Savings) of this Agreement, or as appropriate to support a bias for early response actions, as described in Section XIV.B of this Agreement.
+OUs may incorporate other OUs for which remedies have already been selected in a ROD, where appropriate (i.e., Comprehensive Site OU, RODs containing final remedy decisions following Interim\RAs) to ensure that multiple remedies continue to be protective of human health and the environment.
 OU(s) and Potential OUs shall meet the purposes set forth in Section III (Purposes of Agreement) of this Agreement.